PEP (Post-Exposure Prophylaxis) helps prevent HIV Infection after possible exposure.

 - Sharing injecting equipment

 PEP is not a cure for HIV.
-PEP can prevent HIV from establishing itself in the body when a course of PEP is commenced within 72 hours after a possible exposure.
+PEP can prevent HIV from establishing itself in the body when a course of PEP is started within 72 hours after a possible exposure.

 Find out more about PEP at www.getpep.info

-You can access PEP from the Accident & Emergency Departments of Canberra and Calvary Hospitals, and during business hours at the Canberra Sexual Health Centre.
+You can access PEP from the Accident & Emergency Departments of Canberra Hospital and Calvary Hospital, and during business hours at the Canberra Sexual Health Centre.

 Please be aware that PEP is not a cure once HIV has established infection in the body.
 However, if taken within 72 hours of exposure to HIV, PEP can, in most cases, prevent HIV from establishing itself in the body.